jlong5795/challenge-web/README.md

 ## What We're Looking For

-- Modular use of Redux that contains the app's business logic (decoupled from UI components)
+- Modular use of Redux that contains the app's business logic (decoupled from UI components).
-- Either use React presentational component/container [structure](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) or [React SFCs](https://www.jstwister.com/post/react-stateless-functional-components-best-practices/) and Hooks.
+- Break up the UI into reusable components that follow the React presentational component/container [React presentational component/container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) structure or [React SFCs].
-- UI is broken up into reusable components
 - Asthetic look-and-feel of the app.
 We will have design resources available, but there will be times when you'll need to fill in the gaps without outside help.

 ## Getting Started